tobychui/arozos/README.md

 #### Installing ArOZ Online to webroot directory

 You will need to download and install the ArOZ Online System to your webroot (`/var/www/html/`).
-Navigate into the web root using the following command
+Navigate to the web root using the following command

   ```bash
 cd /var/www/html/
   ```

 And then download the repo as zip, unzip the `src` folder into `/var/www/html` and rename `src` to `AOB`.
-You can do this using WinSCP if you on Windows.
-Otherwise, you can use `git clone` command similar to the example below.
-Make sure you have installed `git` using ```sudo apt-get install git``` before running `git` command.
+This could be done using WinSCP if you are using Windows.
+Otherwise, use `git clone` command similar to the example below.
+Make sure the installation of `git` is completed by using ```sudo apt-get install git``` before running the `git` command.

   ```bash
 git clone https://github.com/tobychui/ArOZ-Online-System/